Duet3D/wiki-content/User_manual/RepRapFirmware/Events.md

 # Processing events

-Events are added to an even queue running on the mainboard and processed sequentially, and inserted according to their priority.
+Events are added to an event queue running on the mainboard and processed sequentially, and inserted according to their priority.
 Higher priority events can jump the queue, but do not jump ahead of an event that's part way through processing.
 Once an event is processed its removed from the queue.

 The normal action taken when processing an event is to attempt to run the macro for that event.
 The handler macro must be in the system files folder (i.e. “/sys” or as set by M505) and have the same name as the event type, with a ‘g’ extension added.
 Parameters are passed as follows: